Sharkym02/sharkym02.github.io/README.md

 Assignment 12 - Using dynamic html, I developed an improved way to display and acquire the information used in assignment 8.

 Assignments 13/14 - Using forms and accessing external files will be essential for most websites, since user data will be stored externally and will be needed to pushed/accessed from an external database.
 Ensuring that inputs are valid will also be vital to making sure that websites don't crash due to bugs.

+Final Project - The methodology of dynamically updating the page using javascript to this degree is fascinating, as well as looping through a JSON string in order to populate fields will be essential to creating robust webpages, as manually creating fields would be a painful process.
+JSON formatting is not only useful for web scripts, as it is used in any kind of script that can utilize external files, such as settings.